Levantine Arabic

-Levantine Arabic, also called Shami (autonym: شامي or اللهجة الشامية), is an Arabic variety spoken in the Levant, namely in Syria, Jordan, Lebanon, Palestine, Israel and southern Turkey (historically only in Adana, Mersin and Hatay provinces).
+Levantine Arabic, also called Shami (autonym: شامي or اللهجة الشامية), is an Arabic variety spoken in the Levant, namely in Syria, Jordan, Lebanon, Palestine, Israel and southern Turkey.
+(Note: Historically only in Adana, Mersin and Hatay provinces.)
 With over 60 million speakers, Levantine is, alongside Egyptian, one of the two prestige varieties of spoken Arabic comprehensible all over the Arab world.

-Levantine is not officially recognized in any state or territory.
-Although it is the majority language in Jordan, Lebanon, Palestine, and Syria, it is predominantly used as a spoken vernacular in daily communication, whereas most written and official documents and media in these countries use the official Modern Standard Arabic (MSA), a form of literary Arabic only acquired through formal education that does not function as a native language.
+In Syria, Jordan, Lebanon, and Palestine, Levantine is the primary language and is commonly spoken in daily life.
+However, it is not officially recognized as a separate language, and most written and official documents and media in these countries use Modern Standard Arabic (MSA), a form of literary Arabic acquired through formal education, which is not mutually intelligible with Levantine.
 In Israel and Turkey, Levantine is a minority language.